wxMaxima-developers/wxmaxima/Compiling.md

 Additional information for packagers
 ------------------------------------

+### Running the test suite on a virtual machine

 On Linux wxMaxima's "make test" target requires a way to connect to a display - which by default doesn't exist on a build server.
 The following command should succeed even there, though:

     xvfb-run make test

+If anyone has an idea on how to do a similar thing on a Mac I would be very thankful.

+### Creating a standalone wxMaxima

+wxMaxima, if linked statically, is pretty standalone and therefore fit for creating a portable app: The only external file wxMaxima requires (besides a working maxima installation) is the wxMaxima help file and if this help file cannot be found it will instruct the web browser to open the online version of the manual instead.